nesdoug/SNES_13/README.md

  if echo vol isn't zero while changing echo_addr
 -changing echo address does a long pause.
  (ie. freezes the APU from doing anything for that time)
  Don't change echo address much.
-Set is once at the start of
+Set it once at the start of
  a new song, or just once at the very beginning of the game.
 -!!
 SNESGSS has no way to warn you if you are putting the song
  data, or SPC code, in the same location as the echo buffer.